Culture and Heritage

 New heritage interpretation includes guided tours with expert commentary of the Main House, exhibition displays to learn more of the history of the place, and two self-guided tour routes to explore the grounds at your leisure and appreciate the cultural landscape surrounding Strawberry Hill.

-The Albany History Collection is part of the Albany Public Library and was established to collect documentary historical information on Albany and the surrounding regions.
-The Collection was set up in the 1980s and has become one of Western Australia's leading local history collections.
-There is a Reading Room for public access to the Collection.
+The Albany History Collection (AHC) was established in the 1980s to collect historical information on Albany and the surrounding regions and has since become one of Western Australia's leading local history collections.

 Brig Amity